TUM-FAF/FAF-front-page/pages/projects.md

 ## FAF Lectures

 FAF has a lot of students that are interested in extracurricular activities and studying.
 If someone is good or likes some specific topic he can share his knowledge through a presentation for others students.
 Presentations are usually at the beginner level with theoretical part about main concepts and demo.
-FAF Lectures are events with friendly conversations and jokes
+FAF Lectures are events with friendly conversations and jokes.

 ![](../assets/images/lecture.jpg){:class="img-responsive"}